prathimacode-hub/IoT-Spot/Arduino/Storing Sensory Data to SD Card/README.md

 ## Workflow:

-- We Import relavant libraries and define objects/references
+- Import relavant libraries and define objects/references
 - We define standard pins for the DHT11 Sensor and setup Serial Communication
 - We check for the correct functioning of the SD Card.
 - We read the Value from the sensor, and print it out in the serial monitor